julian-molina/Documentation/_data/network.md

 time_frame: "The time frame determines the collection of candles to be analyzed during a backtesting session, and the frequency with which the trading bot runs on paper trading, forward testing, and live trading sessions."

+time_frames_filter: "The time frame filters node allows control over which time frames are to be calculated by each indicator bot instance running on the data mining operation."

 time_range: "The time range is the specific period between a starting and an ending date on which the session runs."

 slippage: "The slippage is an assumption on the difference between the simulated rate and the actual fill rate of an order, most relevant in the context of backtesting and paper-trading sessions.
 The parameter is a tool to make simulations more realistic."